Lin-Sinorodin/Military_Vehicles_Tracking/README.md

 2. __Train an Object Detection Model__:
 This project uses YOLOv5[[3]](#ref3) for object detection.
-As popular datasets used for training (such as COCO, ImageNet, etc) have limited amount of military vehicles images, training an object on a custom dataset is necessary.
+As popular datasets used for training (such as COCO, ImageNet, etc.) have limited amount of military vehicles images, training an object on a custom dataset is necessary.

 3. __Combine with an Object Tracking Model__: